intuit/sdp/README.md

 # sdp - a scalable size unit
 An android SDK that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.
 It can help Android developers with supporting multiple screens.

+# Attention
+Use it carefully! for example, in most cases you still need to design a different layout for tablets.

+# Example
 [Here](https://github.com/intuit/sdp/blob/master/sdp-android/src/main/res/layout/sdp_example.xml) is a single layout built using sdp:

 ![sdp example](https://github.com/intuit/sdp/blob/master/sdp_example.png)